gitbls/pistrong/README.md

     *  Linux users: `pistrong add username --remoteid linux.yourdomain.com --linux`
     * `sudo systemctl enable --now strongswan` - Enable and start the strongSwan service

-    You can create multiple certs for a user with multiple devices in the following manner.
+    Create multiple certs for a user with multiple devices in the following manner.
 Note that the value provided to --dev is strictly for your use to keep track of different devices, so can be anything you want.

     * `pistrong add username --dev iphone8 --remoteid ios.yourdomain.com`
     * `pistrong add username --dev ipad --remoteid ios.yourdomain.com`
     * `pistrong add username --dev surface --remoteid windows.yourdomain.com`
+    * `pistrong add myportapi --linux --remoteid linux.yourdomain.com`

 Once the certs for a client device or system have been created, you need to install and configure the VPN on the client or device.
 Follow the OS-specific Cert installation instructions at [Client Certificate Installation and VPN Configuration](https://github.com/gitbls/pistrong/blob/master/CertInstall.md) to install the Cert and configure the VPN.